humangeo/multilog/README.rst

 Python's built-in loggers are pretty handy - they're easily customized and come with useful functionality out of the box, including things like file rotation.
-These file handlers are thread-safe, but not process-safe, so, if you're running a webserver in a pre-forking environment, for example, you run the risk of your workers trampling over each other in writing to a log file.
+These file handlers are thread-safe, but not process-safe, so, if you're running a webserver in a pre-forking environment, for example, you run the risk of your workers trampling over each other when writing to a common log file.
+File locking is a possible workaround, but that's yucky.

 To avoid this, it is recommended that one uses a socket-based logger (`a code sample is helpfully provided in the Logging Cookbook <https://docs.python.org/3.4/howto/logging-cookbook.html>`_).
 However, it is just a code snippet.
-Multilog is a dependency-free implementation of the sample socket loggeri with some niceties, like fileConfig support, and parameterization.
+Multilog is a dependency-free implementation of the sample socket logger with some niceties, like fileConfig support, and parameterization.

 How